KernelTuner/kernel_tuner/sphinxdoc/html/_sources/tutorial.txt

         kernel_string = f.read()

-Now we can use Numpy to generate some random input data, and create a list of arguments that matches the argumentlist of our ``stencil_kernel`` function written in CUDA.
+Now we can use Numpy to generate some random input data, and create a list of arguments that matches the argument list of our ``stencil_kernel`` function written in CUDA.
 It is important that the order and type matches the function specification of our kernel.